Skip to Main Content

 Mind Map or Free Association

-2. Write out every related concept or word on separate pieces of paper.
+2. Write out every related concept separately.

-6. Use the grouped ideas to create a question.
+4. Use the grouped ideas to create a question.

 • Speaking and listening.
 Use a recording device like your phone.
 Talk freely about your topic to yourself or to another person.
 Later, review your recording and create a research question out of your chat.